TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 mc.setBlock(-7, 8, 4, block.STONE)
 mc.setBlock(-7, 7, 4, block.STONE)
 mc.setBlock(-7, 6, 4, block.STONE)
 # I spelled the letter M. Try to write your name and impress your friends.
 ```

 If you typed this into a file, save it as minecrafthack.py and run it with
 ''python minecrafthack.py''

 Something is not right.
 We will have to fix it.
 See if you can fix my capital
-M.
+M with code.

 See if you can write your entire name.